ANNA Logo

 UK VAT thresholds over the years

-As you can see, the UK’s VAT threshold remained the same for seven years.
+As you can see, the UK’s VAT threshold remained the same for seven years before it was increased in 2024:

 What is Taxable Turnover?